 At Ludlow Primary School our practice reflects the guidance set out in the ‘Statutory framework for the Early Years Foundation Stage’.

 All children begin school with a variety of experiences and learning.
-The vast majority of children entering Reception will have attended Little Buds Nursery and Acorns Preschool.
-It is the privilege of the Practitioners in Little Buds and Acorns and Reception to take on the task of building upon the children’s previous experiences.
+The vast majority of children entering Reception will have attended Acorns Nursery.
+It is the privilege of the practitioners in Acorns Nursery and Reception to take on the task of building upon the children’s previous experiences.
 This is done through a holistic approach to learning, ensuring that parents/carers, and all staff work effectively together to support children's learning and development.